 - Laurel Leaf

 Reading these reports is a powerful way to understand the essential oils.
-We teach this approach in our online Aromatherapy Certification Program at Aromahead Institute.
+You learn this approach in the online Aromatherapy Certification Program at Aromahead Institute.

 Therapeutic Properties of 1,8 cineole: